mantil-io/docs/commands/mantil_watch.md

 # mantil watch

-Watch for file changes and automatically deploy them
+Watches for file changes and automatically deploy them

 This command will start a watcher process that listens to changes in any *.go files in the project directory and automatically deploys changes to the stage.